-Each student will work on a Roadmap project, consisting of a written and an oral presentation, either individually or with a partner.
-Partners are held to a higher standard than individuals.
+Each student will work on a Roadmap project, consisting of a written and an oral presentation.

 Class Participation

 Presenting your homework answers and presenting your projects in class is a regular part of the course.
 Asking and answering questions, taking quizzes, solving programming problems - individually or in groups - is a regular part of class meetings.